Encyclopedia Entry Films Main

 Across to Singapore

-Critics' Reviews • Our Reviews • Lobby Cards • Sheet Music • Books • Misc.
+Critics' Reviews • Our Reviews • Movie Posters • Lobby and Window Cards • Misc.
 Images

 Click here to see photos from the film.

 If you've seen Across to Singapore and would like to share your review here, please e-mail me.
-Feel free to include a star-rating (with 5 stars the best), as well as any of your favorite lines from the film.
+Include a picture of yourself or avatar to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Just three films away from making her big splash in the ultra-modern Our Dancing Daughters, also released in 1928, Joan here plays an 1800s lass caught in the middle of some weird psychological drama between two seafaring brothers.
 As "Priscilla Crowninshield," Joan gets to glow, grin, weep, and shoot a guy down from a top-mast, and she accomplishes every sometimes ludicrous task with a professional ease that shows she was up for anything the studio handed her.